Jefferson County, Colorado: Geography

 Long Scraggy Peak in the southeastern part of the county.

 At the 2020 United States census, the county had a total area of 774 sqmi, of which 764 sqmi is land and 9.8 sqmi (1.3%) is water.
-As of April 1, 2020, the mean population center of the State of Colorado was located in Jefferson County at coordinates near the (ironically) tiny hamlet of Phillipsburg.
+As of April 1, 2020, the mean population center of the State of Colorado was located in Jefferson County at coordinates near the tiny hamlet of Phillipsburg.

 Adjacent counties

 Jefferson County is one of the few counties in the United States to border as many as ten counties.